kabu1204/gdrcopy/README.md

 - gdrcopy_apiperf, an application for benchmarking the latency of each GDRCopy API call.
 - gdrcopy_pplat, a benchmark application which calculates the round-trip ping-pong latency between GPU and CPU.

+GDRCopy now includes Python bindings, which allow you to use the library from Python applications:
+- Easy integration with NumPy and CuPy for efficient data transfer between CPU and GPU
+- Full access to the GDRCopy API from Python
+- Example scripts demonstrating usage and performance benchmarking

 ## Requirements

 GPUDirect RDMA requires [NVIDIA Data Center GPU](https://www.nvidia.com/en-us/data-center/) or [NVIDIA RTX GPU](https://www.nvidia.com/en-us/design-visualization/rtx/) (formerly Tesla and Quadro) based on Kepler or newer generations, see [GPUDirect